-- Investigate treatment options that have helped others who were abusing or dependent upon the type of prescription drugs that your loved one has been involved with.
-Identify treatment programs that seem to be the best fit according to your loved one’s needs.
+- Investigate rehab options that have helped others who were abusing or dependent upon the type of prescription drugs that your loved one has been involved with.
+Identify rehab programs that seem to be the best fit according to your loved one’s needs.

 - Get help.
 Recruit a few trusted friends or family members to assist you, both in your research and in your effort to keep your loved one safe.
 The members of small group may also be valuable sources of support for each other.
 If a loved one is struggling with addiction, friends and family members are also affected.

 - Talk to your loved one.
 This is another effort that can involve your small group of friends and family members.
 Do not lecture, threaten, or issue ultimatums.
 Express your concern, reiterate your love and support, and share the information that you have gathered.
 Just as important, listen to your loved one.
 Ensure that this remains a discussion, not an argument.

-When your loved one agrees to enter treatment, plan to stay involved.
+When your loved one agrees to enter rehab, plan to stay involved.
 Participate in family therapy, attend family-focused education and/or support sessions.
 Learn how to address your own needs and support your loved one’s continued recovery efforts.
-Treatment is just one step on the long path of addiction.
+Rehab is just one step on the long path of addiction.
 Plan to be a source of love and support for your loved one every step of the way.

 Why Consider Treatment at Crestwyn Behavioral Health in Memphis, Tennessee